top of page

 What it is and why we advocate for it.

-There are different solutions along a spectrum of entirely Israel to entirely Palestine, but based on the past, violence cannot end unless some compromises are made.
+There are different proposed solutions along a spectrum of ideas.
+However, given history, it is clear that violence will not end unless compromises are made.
 Below is a basic history of the solution and how it has evolved over time.

 BASIC HISTORY

 The original proposal for a two-state solution was created in 1937 by the Peel Commission, a group sent by the British, who ruled the area at the time via mandate.
-The commission was tasked with investigating the motives for Arab unrest, and they found that the mass immigration of Jews had sparked fears that historical Palestine would be dominated by Jews.
-Ultimately, they concluded that the coexistence of the 2 parties in a single state would be impossible as a result of hostility and conflicting demands for land and status.
+The commission was tasked with investigating the motives for Arab unrest, and they found that the mass immigration of Jews had sparked fears that historic Palestine would be dominated by Jews.
+Ultimately, they concluded that the coexistence of the two parties in a single state would be impossible as a result of hostility and conflicting demands for land and status.
 The Peel Commission's Partition Plan in 1937 (below) had a much smaller Jewish state, more proportionate to the population difference, with Jerusalem being controlled by the British.
 The Arab State would stretch from the Red Sea almost to the Sea of Galilee, making up most of Israel today.
-Jews accepted the plan, but Arabs rejected it.
+Jewish leaders accepted the plan, but Arab leaders rejected it.

 In 1947, the UN voted to partition Palestine into a state for each group, although the way this would be done was highly controversial.
 Neither state would have any control over Jerusalem, which would be an internationally controlled city; both groups insisted Jerusalem was historically and spiritually crucial to their state.
 The Jewish state would comprise 56% of Palestine, despite making up 31% of the population, which caused Arab outrage.
-While Zionists justified this with the need for a homeland as a result of anti-semitism in Europe and elsewhere, Arabs did not see this as a reasonable excuse.
-In what Israel considers the "War of Independence", but what Palestinians call "Nakba" (the disaster), Israel forces captured far more territories than allotted in the UN plan.
-Over half of Palestinians fled their homes, leading to an intense refugee crisis that partially fuels today's violence.
+While Zionists justified this with the need for a homeland as a result of anti-semitism in Europe and elsewhere, Arabs were unsurprisingly unhappy with this plan.
+In what Israel considers the "War of Independence", but what Palestinians call "Nakba" (the catastrophe), Israeli forces captured far more territories than allotted in the UN plan.
+Over half of Palestinians fled or were expelled from their homes, leading to an intense refugee crisis that partially fuels today's violence.

-Eventually, in 1967, Israel captured the remaining parts of historical Palestine from Jordan and Egypt, as well as the Sinai from Egypt and the Golan Heights from Syria.
-The map now looked nothing like what was originally thought out (see timeline for more info).
-In 1988, Palestinian leaders formally recognized Israel and proclaimed a Palestinian state in the West Bank and Gaza, the first sign that Palestinians accepted the two-state solution.
+Eventually, in 1967, Israel captured the remaining parts of historic Palestine from Jordan and Egypt, as well as the Sinai from Egypt and the Golan Heights from Syria.
+The map now looked nothing like what was originally conceived (see timeline for more info).
+In 1988, Palestinian leaders proclaimed a Palestinian state in the West Bank and Gaza, the first sign that Palestinians accepted the two-state solution.

-The "Road Map" has developed over many conferences and is essentially an application of the two-state solution in the current situation that would establish a state for Palestine if Palestinians cease violence and reform their political system, and if Israelis stop settlement activity in Palestine.
-This moral solution is endorsed by the US, UN, EU, and Russia (as well as by us), but no significant peace agreement has been made with it.
+The "Road Map" has developed over many conferences.
+Essentially, it is an application of the two-state solution that would establish a state for Palestine if Palestinians cease violence and reform their political system, and if Israelis stop settlement activity in Palestine.
+This solution is endorsed by the US, UN, EU, and Russia (as well as by TPME), but no significant peace agreement has been made yet.
 Unfortunately, with the increase of Israeli settlements and the 2002 wall built around the West Bank, many politicians find it illogical - as there is little territory even left for a Palestinian state.
-With every new aggression, the parties move farther from the possibility of a peaceful two-state solution that prevents violence.
+With every new aggression, the parties move farther from the possibility of a two-state solution.

 THE ALTERNATIVES